Signatures of superconducting triplet pairing in Ni--Ga-bilayer junctions: Abstract

 \section{Abstract}

 Ni--Ga~bilayers are a versatile platform for exploring the competition between strongly antagonistic ferromagnetic and superconducting phases.
 We characterize the impact of this competition on the transport~properties of highly-ballistic Al/Al$ _2 $O$ _3 $(/EuS)/Ni--Ga tunnel junctions from both experimental and theoretical points of view.
-While the conductance spectra of junctions comprising Ni ($ 3 \, \mathrm{nm} $)--Ga ($ 60 \, \mathrm{nm} $) bilayers can be well understood within the framework of earlier results, which associate the emerging main conductance maxima with the junction~films' superconducting gaps, thinner $ \mathrm{Ni} $ ($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $ ($ 30 \, \mathrm{nm} $) bilayers entail completely different physics, giving rise to novel conductance-peak subseries that we term \emph{conductance~shoulders}.
-Detecting the \emph{paramagnetic Meissner response} in Ga from polarized~neutron~reflectometry provides the essential experimental hint that these conductance shoulders are caused by superconducting triplet pairings that Ni's ferromagnetic exchange interaction induces near thin Ni--Ga~bilayers' interfaces---most likely owing to inhomogeneously magnetized interface domains.
-We further substantiate our findings by means of a phenomenological theoretical model, clarifying that induced superconducting triplet pairings around the interface of Ni--Ga~bilayers can indeed manifest themselves in the observed conductance~shoulders.
-Arranging our work in a broader context demonstrates that Ni--Ga-bilayer junctions have a strong potential for efficient triplet-pairing engineering in superconducting-spintronics applications.
+While the conductance spectra of junctions comprising Ni ($ 3 \, \mathrm{nm} $)--Ga ($ 60 \, \mathrm{nm} $) bilayers can be well understood within the framework of earlier results, which associate the emerging main conductance maxima with the junction~films' superconducting gaps, \hi{thinner $ \mathrm{Ni} $ ($ 1.6 \, \mathrm{nm} $)--$ \mathrm{Ga} $ ($ 30 \, \mathrm{nm} $) bilayers entail completely different physics, and give rise to novel large-bias~(when compared to the superconducting gap of the thin Al~film as a reference) conductance-peak subseries that we term \emph{conductance~shoulders}.
+These conductance~shoulders might attract considerable attention also in similar magnetic superconducting bilayer junctions, as we predict them to offer an experimentally well-accessible transport signature of superconducting triplet pairings that are induced around the interface of the Ni--Ga~bilayer.
+We further substantiate this claim performing complementary polarized~neutron~reflectometry measurements on the bilayers, from which we deduce (1)~a \emph{nonuniform magnetization~structure} in~Ga in a several nanometer-thick area around the Ni--Ga~boundary and can simultaneously (2)~satisfactorily fit the obtained data only considering the \emph{paramagnetic Meissner response} scenario.
+While the latter provides independent experimental evidence of induced triplet superconductivity inside the Ni--Ga~bilayer, the former might serve as the first experimental hint of its potential microscopic physical origin.
+Finally, we introduce a simple phenomenological toy model to confirm also from the theoretical standpoint that superconducting triplet pairings around the Ni--Ga~interface can indeed lead to the experimentally observed conductance~shoulders, which convinces that our claims are robust and physically justified.
+Arranging our work in a broader context, we expect that Ni--Ga-bilayer junctions could have a strong potential for future superconducting-spintronics applications whenever an efficient engineering of triplet-pairing superconductivity is required. }